CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 ---

-In the previous weeks, I have been on an amazing circuit board journey.
-The community has been encouraging, motivating and I was able to plan and complete my duties with a lot of freedom, guided by my mentors.
-I have learnt quite a lot about how big projects are done; it has also given me the confidence as a developer.
+The journey has been truly amazing, filled with both challenges and growth.
+The community has been incredibly encouraging and motivating, providing a lot of freedom while being guided by our mentors.
+I have learned a great deal about how large projects are managed, and this experience has greatly boosted our confidence as developers.

 I would like to thank,
 [Aboobacker MK](https://github.com/tachyons), [Smriti Garg](https://github.com/smritigarg), [Tanmoy Sarkar](https://github.com/tanmoysrt), [Vedant Jain](https://github.com/vedant-jain03), [Arnab Das](https://github.com/Arnabdaz) for giving me chance for this incredible opportunity and guiding me throughout the project.